 The Aberdeen to Inverness line is approximately 108 miles long and is primarily single track with some passing loops.

-The current passenger journey times (around 2 hours, 25 mins) and irregular service (every 2 hours) between Aberdeen and Inverness means that it does not offer an attractive alternative to road travel.
+The current passenger journey times (typically around 2 hours, 25 minutes) and irregular through service (approximately every 2 hours) between Aberdeen and Inverness means that it does not offer an attractive alternative to road travel.

-The rail improvements project will be delivered in phases and aims to provide incremental benefits throughout the life of the scheme, with the whole project being delivered by 2030.
+The rail improvements project is being delivered in phases and aims to provide incremental benefits throughout the life of the scheme, with the whole project being delivered by 2030.

 The long-term aspirations of the project aim to deliver:

-- the infrastructure to support new stations at Kintore in Aberdeenshire and Dalcross, next to Inverness airport; and
+- the infrastructure to support new stations at Kintore in Aberdeenshire and Dalcross, next to Inverness airport

-- the redoubling of the track between Aberdeen and Inverurie
+- re-doubling of the track between Aberdeen and Inverurie

 - platform extensions at Insch and Elgin

-- loop extension of the track at Forres, and
+- the extension of the passing loop at Forres

 Future phases of the project will help support an hourly service between Aberdeen and Inverness, with an average journey time of around 2 hours.
 The exact scope and timing of works to achieve this is still to be determined and will be dependent on sufficient resources being available to support their delivery.